In this article you’ll learn how to see the Incognito browsing history on an Android phone.

 Yes, incognito history can still be viewed even if you already erased your history.

-Through the use of third-party apps, you can recover incognito history while still being on incognito mode.
+Through the use of third-party spying apps for Android phones, you can recover incognito history while still being on incognito mode.

 Though there are many platforms by which you can access your incognito history, not all are free and only some are actually, truly effective.